Updated: May 25, 2026

 How do I balance retirement savings with paying off debt?

-Capture the full employer 401(k) match first — it's a guaranteed return that no debt payoff rate matches.
+Capture the full employer 401(k) match first — it is a guaranteed return that no debt payoff rate matches.
 Build a $1,000 emergency fund.
 Then eliminate high-interest debt above 7% APR aggressively.
 Once high-interest debt is clear, increase retirement contributions toward the 15% benchmark.
 Other goals sequence after the retirement foundation is established.

 How often should I review my financial system?